 Effective: November 2, 2017

+Revised: April 1, 2019

 Replace the second paragraph of Article 109.12 of the Standard Specifications with the following:

-“ This mobilization payment shall be made at least 14 days prior to the subcontractor starting work.
+“ This mobilization payment shall be made at least seven days prior to the subcontractor starting work.
 The amount paid shall be at the following percentage of the amount of the subcontract reported on form BC 260A submitted for the approval of the subcontractor’s work.